 Good news – by law, the minimum amount that must be paid into an employee’s pension has gone up.
 And it’ll be going up again in April 2019.
-So employers need to make sure they’re remaining compliant and paying the correct contribution amount.
+So employers need to make sure they’re remaining compliant and paying the correct auto-enrolment minimum contribution amount.

 What does ‘increase to minimum contributions’ mean?

 When an employee is automatically enrolled into a pension (like The People’s Pension), by law there are set minimum contribution levels.